tamirat-dejene/Library-Management-System/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contact
-For any questions or suggestions, please open an issue or contact the project maintainer at your-email@example.com.

----

-Feel free to customize this README further to better fit your project's specific details and structure.